dagraham/etm-dgraham/README.md

         Note that the items included for the current date are those from the old *agenda* view.

     - Scheduled events, notes, actions and unfinished tasks sorted by `@s` which is displayed in the 2nd column.
-For events and tasks with *extent*, the ending time is also displayed.
+For events with *extent*, the ending time is also displayed.
+For tasks with *extent*, the extent period is also displayed.
 Each item is highlighted using the type color for that item.
     - Unfinished all day tasks, if any, highlighted using the task color.
     - All day notes, if any, using the note color.

 ### Busy

 - Hours in the day that are partially or wholly "busy" are marked with `#`.
-- Hours in which a conflict occurs are marked with `XXX`.
+- Hours in which a conflict occurs are marked with `###`.
 - The total number of minutes scheduled for the days are given at the bottom of the day columns.

         +----------------------------------------------------------+